From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Spin-2 Field Perturbation

 Finally, returning to the original tensor basis via \eqref{graviton_transformation} and imposing that also satisfies the first-order equation \eqref{graviton_linear}, implies that the polarizations constants are not independent.
 The easiest way to compute them is in the limit $z\to0$ and, since the polarizations are constants, the obtained relation holds for all $z$

-where the top/down sign corresponds to $\pm$ sign in \eqref{graviton_linear} respectively.
+These polarizations correspond to the $+$ sign in \eqref{graviton_linear}, while exchanging $T_R\leftrightarrow T_L$ yields the polarization associated with the opposite sign.
 Thus, although there are three possible polarizations, they can always be expressed in terms of a single independent constant.
-We wrote them all explicitly, since they will be crucial in the search of normalizable modes.
+We write them all explicitly, since they will be crucial in the search of normalizable modes.

+Notice that the radial part of the scalar solutions \eqref{graviton_solutions} do not depend on the sign of $n$ (including the polarization constants $e_{ij}$), only of its absolute value $R_{ij}^{(|n|)}$.
+Moreover, the spin-2 transformations \eqref{graviton_transformation} do not depend on $n$; thus, the radial part of the components $R_{++}^{(n)}$, $R_{-+}^{(n)}$ and $R_{--}^{(n)}$ only depend on $|n|$.
+From \eqref{graviton_zcomponents}, the only radial part components that depend on the sign of $n$ are $R_{z+}$ and $R_{z-}$, which can be written as

+This will allow us to simplify the search for normalizable modes in the next section.